mputzi/moodle-mod_mootyper/README.md

 4. ADDITIONAL KEYBOARD LAYOUTS

-This MooTyper currently includes support for new versions (V4) of Belgium(Dutch), Dvorak, English, Estonian, French, German(Swiss), Hebrew, Japanese, Portuguese(Brazil), Portugues(Portugal), Russian, Slovenian, Spanish, and Thai keyboard layouts, that are compatible with both the new Boost theme as well as Clean.
+This MooTyper currently includes support for Belgium(Dutch), Czech, Danish, Dvorak, English(UK), English(US), Estonian, French, German(Swiss), German, Hebrew, Italian, Norwegian, Japanese, Portuguese(Brazil), Portugues(Portugal), Russian, Serbian, Slovenian, Spanish, Swediah, Thai, Turkish, Ukrainian, and Vietnamese keyboard layouts, that are compatible with both the new Boost theme, as well as, Clean.

 To implement any other layout you have to:
 Create a php file with keyboard layout defined with HTML.
 Create a javascript